 1.2.2 The term "offer" means any presentation of goods or services with the intention of soliciting orders for their purchase or lease.

 1.2.3 The term “Unsolicited Commercial Communication” means all communication targeted at an individual who has not requested the information and with whom the advertiser has no previous or existing relationship.

 1.2.4 The term “Advertiser” means any company (including sole traders, partnerships, charities and political parties) which initiates a commercial communication to promote its products or services.

-1.2.5 The term “Sender” means any company (including sole traders and partnerships) which, on behalf of the advertiser, distribute a commercial communication through any communications network.
+1.2.5 The term “Sender” means any company (including sole traders and partnerships), on behalf of the advertiser, distribute a commercial communication through any communications network.